-- A. Please use an APA 7 approved font (12-point Times New Roman, 11-point Calibri, 11-point Arial, or 10-point Lucida Sans Unicode, 11-point Georgia, or 10-point Computer Modern) for all papers and theses.
+- A. Please use 12-point Times New Roman font for all theses.
 Do not use bold type except on Title Pages and as indicated on page 7 in Section II.
 Headings.
 Print on only one side of each page.
 Use only paper that is 8.5 by 11 inches.
-Course papers and theses submitted electronically must be .doc or .docx.
-Do not submit papers as PDFs or generate papers in Pages or RTF, or convert from Pages or RTF.
-Photographs must be .jpeg or .pdf, and video must be mp4. - B. Every paper should have a Title Page\ that contains the following:
+Papers submitted electronically must be .doc or .docx.
+Do not submit papers papers in Pages or RTF, or convert from Pages or RTF.
+Only the final RA Approved Draft of the thesis should be in PDF form.
+Photographs must be .jpeg or .pdf, and video must be mp4. - B. Every paper should have a Title Page\ that is formatted in keeping with the Editable Thesis Template provided to students: